ocelot-collab/ocelot-collab.github.io/docs/tutorial/tutorial-beam-dynamics/3_space_charge.md

 </small>

 # [3.
 Space Charge.](https://github.com/ocelot-collab/ocelot/blob/dev/demos/ipython_tutorials/3_space_charge.ipynb)

-*Second order tracking with space charge effect of the 200k particles.*
+*Second-order tracking with space charge effects using 200,000 particles.*

-As an example, we will use lattice file (converted to Ocelot format) of the European XFEL Injector.
+In this example, we demonstrate how to simulate space charge effects using a converted lattice of the **European XFEL Injector** in Ocelot format.

 The space charge forces are calculated by solving the Poisson equation in the bunch frame.
 Then the Lorentz transformed electromagnetic field is applied as a kick in the laboratory frame.
 For the solution of the Poisson equation we use an integral representation of the electrostatic potential by convolution of the free-space Green's function with the charge distribution.
 The convolution equation is solved with the help of the Fast Fourier Transform (FFT).
-The same algorithm for solution of the 3D Poisson equation is used, for example, in [ASTRA](http://www.desy.de/~mpyflo/).
+A similar algorithm is used in external codes like [ASTRA](http://www.desy.de/~mpyflo/).

-#### This example will cover the following topics:
-* Initialization of the Space Charge objects and the places of their applying
+---

+### This tutorial covers:

+- Initialization and placement of [`SpaceCharge`](https://www.ocelot-collab.com/docs/docu/physics-processes/sc/) physics processes in the lattice ([`MagneticLattice`](https://www.ocelot-collab.com/docs/docu/OCELOT%20fundamentals/magnet-lattice/))
-* tracking of second order with space charge effect.
+- Second-order beam [`tracking`](https://www.ocelot-collab.com/docs/tutorial/tutorial-beam-dynamics/tracking/) with 3D space charge effect
+- Usage of the [`Navigator`](https://www.ocelot-collab.com/docs/docu/OCELOT%20fundamentals/navigator/) class

+---

-#### Requirements
+### Requirements

-* injector_lattice.py - input file, the The European XFEL Injector lattice.
+- `injector_lattice.py`: Lattice file of the European XFEL Injector (converted to Ocelot format)
-* beam_6MeV.ast    - input file, initial beam distribution in ASTRA format (was obtained from s2e simulation performed with ASTRA).
+- `beam_6MeV.ast`: Initial beam distribution in ASTRA format (from an s2e simulation with ASTRA)
 ## Import of modules